 We were sent a selection of Walkers Mighty Lights to review, lightly salted, cheese & onions and roast chicken.
 New Mighty Lights have 30 % less fat than traditional chips and are lightly ridged .
 They are made from potato and contain no artificial colours or preservatives and no MSG, which as a mum is pretty important to me.
 They are also suitable for vegetarians.

-My boys do not have packed lunches very often, but we do like a family pack of chips to share and love enjoying them with some homemade dip, which Mighty lights lightly salted would be perfect for as they have a light ridge so hold more dip!
+My boys do not have packed lunches very often, but we do like a family pack of crisps or chips as the US call them to share and love enjoying them with some homemade dip, which Mighty Lights lightly salted would be perfect for as they have a light ridge so hold more dip!

-As it is back to school week next week, the boys have been making shrinky dink name tags for their new school bags adn I decided to show tham what I used to do with chrisp bags when I was younger.
+As it is back-to-school week next week, the boys have been making shrinky dink name tags for their new school bags and I decided to show them what I used to do with crisp bags when I was younger.
 So we have made some Walkers Mighty Light Keyrings.

-For anyone that wants to shrink their crisp packets here is how it is done:
+For anyone who wants to shrink their crisp packets here is how it is done:

-- Preheat the oven to 175 degrees (without the fan if possible)
+- Preheat the oven to 175 degrees centigrade., which is 350 Fahrenheit (without the fan if possible)